-aiser Aluminum Corporation is a leading producer of semi-fabricated aluminum products.
-Manufacturers and major suppliers around the world look to Kaiser to deliver highly engineered solutions for their most demanding aerospace, packaging, automotive and industrial applications.
+Kaiser Aluminum Corporation is a leading producer of semi-fabricated aluminum products.
+Manufacturers and major suppliers around the world look to Kaiser to deliver highly engineered solutions for their most demanding aerospace, packaging, automotive and general engineering applications.
 We adhere to the same strong commitments to quality, innovation and service today as when the company was founded in 1946.

-Kaiser operates 13 production facilities across North America.
+Kaiser currently operates 14 production facilities across North America.
 Collectively, these facilities allow us to produce an impressive range of value-added plate, sheet, coil and extruded products.
 This latter category includes extruded shapes as well as rod, bar, tube, forged stock and wire products.